 Energy Saving Consultancy & Advice

-Energy Performance Direct offers an energy consultancy service and energy advice on commercial and domestic buildings.
+Energy Performance Direct offers an energy consultancy service and energy advice on commercial and domestic buildings as well as EPC’s.
 We aim to assist our clients to identify areas of improvement to reduce the energy costs of running a building.

 If you are embarking on a renovation or new build project and need some energy efficiency or renewable energy advice then we offer a fully independent and impartial energy consultancy service.
 We look at the whole project and offer the best advice to ensure low cost and low impact solutions.

-The process involves a detailed survey of the existing building and how it is occupied and provides recommendations on how best to improve the building and make it as efficient as the needs and budget of our clients demand.
+The process of energy consultancy involves a detailed survey of the existing building and how it is occupied and provides recommendations on how best to improve the building and make it as efficient as the needs and budget of our clients demand.